iamvs-2002/AI/21_Fuzzy_Logic.md

 - Fuzzy logic provides us the flexibility between the transition from one state to another.
 - Fuzzy logic is more appropriate way to represent the data as compared to Boolean Logic.
 - Represent the belongingness of a member of a crisp set to fuzzy set.
+- Membership value lies between 0 and 1.
   * Example: Check the degree of fastness of car
     * 0                     : speed(x)<=40
     * (speed(x)-40)/(50-40) : 40<speed(x)<50